rrich-kray/ecommerce-backend/README.md

 ## Installation

-This is a Node.js application that requires the Express.js and Sequelize.js packages to function.
+This is a Node.js application with the following dependencies:

-To install Node.js, follow the instructions provided in the link below.

-https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-Once Node.js is installed, the following dependencies can be installed using the Node Package Manager in a CLI:

 - Express.js
 - Sequelize.js
 - MySQL2

+To install Node.js, follow the instructions provided in the link below.

+https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

+Once Node.js is installed, all dependencies can be installed using the Node Package Manager in a CLI.

 ## Usage